mkazic1/Top-Rating-App/README.md

-# Getting Started with Create React App
+# Top Rating App

+## Description
+The main goal of this application is to have the functionalities of displaying the top 10 rated TV shows and the top 10 movies, a search function for both, and a detailed view for individual items.\
+This is a full frontend application developed using React and TypeScript.\
+TheMovieDB API was used for fetching data.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you should first run:

 ## `npm install` then `npm start`